Sydney Swans: A VFL club for Sydney

+The first football clubs in Sydney of any code were established in 1865 with two Australian rules football clubs named the Sydney FC and the Australian FC.
+The president of Sydney FC was cricket player and administrator Richard Driver, who between 1857 and 1865 had come into contact with cricketer and football pioneer Tom Wills numerous times in Sydney and Melbourne.
+The public road today situated outside the western walls of the SCG and Sydney Football Stadium is named Driver Avenue in his honour.
+The two clubs in 1865 played their matches on Hyde Park in the city.
+Both clubs were defunct after just two seasons and over the remainder of the 19th century the code had a sporadic existence in Sydney.

 The VFL had been actively seeking an audience in Sydney since its first exhibition match in 1903 drew 20,000 people.
 For more than three quarters of a century, it had strategically scheduled matches in Sydney and through the Australian National Football Council – had allocated a significant share of its marketing budget to developing the code in Sydney, showcasing interstate tournaments and encouraging its clubs to play against the state representative side.
 At one point, it even attempted to negotiate a hybrid code with rugby league.
 However interest in the code in Sydney remained the poorest in the country (where it was behind three other football codes).
 In the late 1970s, however, with increasing professionalism of the sport there was an overall increase in national interest in the VFL competition.